References | Don's Family & Direct Ancestors |

 Birth | about 1825 | Rebecca Morgret, {Tagged} Research Name, was born about 1825. |

-Death | 25 December 1902 | She died The cause of her death (at the age of 77) on Thursday, December 25th, 1902 is not known on 25 December 1902 at age ~77 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 25 December 1902 | She died The cause of her death (at the age of 77) on Thursday, December 25th, 1902 is not known on 25 December 1902 at age ~77 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent |

 Burial | after 1902 | She was buried after 1902 at Buried in an unknown cemeteryG in Dott, Fulton County, Pennsylvania, United States (North America)G. |